Bo's Memoir

 Chapters

-When I have completed my review of the comparison of the VA-164/Oriskany and VA-15/Intrepid 1967 deployment, I will work on the CO of VA-174 and XO of USS Saratoga CV-60 chapters and then move on to working on my tours as Commanding Officer of USS Austin LPD-4, Chief of Staff of COMCRUDESGRU Twelve (Commander Cruiser Destroyer Group 12) and my final tour in the Navy at COMFAIRWESTPAC (Commander Fleet Air Western Pacific) in Atusigi, Japan.
+My next step is to provide some general information on the chapters about my tours as CO of VA-174 and XO of USS Saratoga CV-60 so I can work on the chapter about my tour as Commanding Officer of USS Austin LPD-4.
+I will then come back to the VA-174 and XO Sara chapters and add any information I can before working on my tour as Chief of Staff of COMCRUDESGRU Twelve (Commander Cruiser Destroyer Group 12) and my final tour in the Navy at COMFAIRWESTPAC (Commander Fleet Air Western Pacific) in Atusigi, Japan.

 Childhood through High School